jarom-bradshaw/FunBankApp/backend/github-issues.md

 - `api-design` (green) - API design improvements
 - `monitoring` (blue) - Monitoring and observability
 - `configuration` (gray) - Configuration management

+---

+## Issue: Hardcoded Database Credentials and JWT Secret (Addressed)
+- [x] Removed hardcoded DB credentials and JWT secret from application.properties.
+Now only environment variables are used.
+- [ ] Ensure environment variables are set in deployment environments.

+---

+## Issue: Automated Test Suite and Transfer Functionality Blockers

+### Description
+- The automated test suite fails at the authentication step (login/registration) with a 400 Bad Request, even though manual registration via debug script works.
+- The test suite attempts login, then registration if login fails, but both fail in the suite context.
+- There are also compilation errors in `AccountService.java` related to missing `getFromAccountId()` and `getToAccountId()` methods on `TransferRequest`.

+### Error Details
+- **Test Suite Output:**
+  - FAIL User Login: Login failed, attempting registration
+  - FAIL User Registration: Request failed (400 Bad Request)
+- **Manual debug script:** Registration endpoint works and returns a token.
+- **Build Output:**
+  - Compilation errors in `AccountService.java`:
+    - Cannot find symbol: method `getFromAccountId()` or `getToAccountId()` on `TransferRequest`.

+### Steps to Reproduce
+1. Run `./automated_test_suite.ps1` in the backend directory.
+2. Observe failures at authentication step.
+3. Attempt to build the backend with `./gradlew bootRun` and observe compilation errors.

+### What Needs to Be Fixed
+- Investigate why the test suite cannot register/login users while manual requests work.
+- Fix the `TransferRequest` class to include `getFromAccountId()` and `getToAccountId()` methods, or update usages in `AccountService.java` to match the actual field names.
+- Ensure all endpoints and test scripts are in sync with the backend API contract.

+### Priority
+- **High**: Blocks all automated and CI testing, and transfer feature is broken due to compilation errors.

+---